Turkey-Cyprus dispute holding up EU's Belarus sanctions, diplomats say

 EU foreign ministers gave their political approval for sanctions on senior Belarus officials at a meeting in Berlin late last month over the Aug.
 9 elections that the West say was rigged, in a bid to show support for pro-democracy protesters.

-A Cypriot diplomatic source told Reuters that Nicosia has requested time to study the planned EU travel bans and asset freezes because, as one of the EU’s smallest states, the island does not have the organisational capacity to review them quickly.
+A Cypriot diplomatic source told Reuters that Nicosia supported the sanctions but has requested time to study the planned EU travel bans and asset freezes because, as one of the EU’s smallest states, the island does not have the organisational capacity to review them quickly.

-“We support the sanctions, but we need to know what we have before us,” the diplomatic source said.
+“We categorically deny blocking and linking the two procedures,” the diplomatic source said of the Belarus and Turkey issues.

 EU foreign policy requires consensus among its 27 members.